kensiprell/ktorio.github.io/clients/http-client/features/http-redirect.md

 }
 ```

-This feature is included in the core of the HttpClient so it is available always along the client.
+This feature is included in the `HttpClient` core, so it is always available with the client.
 {: .note}